Beyond-jQuery/book/manuscript/ajax.md

 document.body.appendChild(scriptEl);
 ~~~~~~~

 Now that you have this newfound knowledge, I suggest you forget it and avoid using JSONP altogether.
 It's proven to be [a potential security issue][jsonp-security].
 Also, in modern browsers, CORS is a much better route.
-And you're in luck; CORS is feature in the next section.
-This JSONP section serves mostly as a history lesson and an illustration of how jQuery _was_ quite useful and important before the modern evolution of web specifications.
+And you're in luck - CORS is featured in the next sub-section.
+This explanation of JSONP serves mostly as a history lesson and an illustration of how jQuery _was_ quite useful and important before the modern evolution of web specifications.

-### Modern times (CORS)
+### Modern times (CORS) {#cors}

 CORS, which is short for Cross Origin Resource Sharing, is the more modern way to send ajax request between domains from the browser.
 CORS is actually a fairly involved topic and very commonly misunderstood even by seasoned web developers.
 While [the W3C specification][cors-w3c] can be hard to parse, Mozilla Developer Network [has a great explanation][cors-mdn].
-I'm only going to touch on a few CORS concepts here, but MDN article is useful if you'd like to have a complete understanding of this topic.
+I'm only going to touch on a few CORS concepts here, but the MDN article is useful if you'd like to have a more detailed understanding of this topic.

 With a reasonable understanding of CORS, sending a cross-origin ajax request via JavaScript is not particularly difficult in modern browsers.
 Unfortunately, the process is _not_ as easy in Internet Explorer 8 and 9.
-Cross-origin ajax requests are only possible via JSONP in IE7 and older.
-In all cases, jQuery offers zero assistance.
+Cross-origin ajax requests are only possible via JSONP in IE7 and older, and you are restricted to GET requests in those browsers (since this is an inherent limitation of JSONP).
+In all non-JSONP cases, jQuery offers zero assistance.

-For modern browsers, all of the work is delegated server code.
+For modern browsers, all of the work is delegated to server code.
 The browser does everything necessary client-side for you.
-Your code for a cross-origin ajax request in a modern browser is identical to a same-origin ajax requests when using jQuery's `ajax` API method or when directly using the web API's `XMLHttpReqest` transport, and even with the Fetch API.
+In the most basic case, your code for a cross-origin ajax request in a modern browser is identical to a same-origin ajax request when using jQuery's `ajax` API method, or when directly using the web API's `XMLHttpReqest` transport, and even with the Fetch API.
 So, I won't bother showing that here.

 CORS requests can be divided up into two distinct types: simple, and non-simple.
-Simple requests consists of GET, HEAD, and POST requests, with a Content-Type of "text/plain" or "application/x-www-form-urlencoded".
+Simple requests consist of GET, HEAD, and POST requests, with a Content-Type of "text/plain" or "application/x-www-form-urlencoded".
 Non-standard headers, such as "x-" headers, are not allowed in "simple" requests.
 These CORS requests are sent by the browser with an `Origin` header that includes the sending domain.
 The server must acknowledge that requests from this origin are acceptable.
 If not, the request fails.
-Non-simple requests consists of PUT and PATCH requests, as well as other Content-Types, such as "application/json".
+Non-simple requests consists of PUT, PATCH, and DELETE requests, as well as other Content-Types, such as "application/json".
 Also, non-standard headers, as you just learned, will mark a CORS request as "non-simple".
 In fact, even a GET or POST request can be non-simple if it, for example, contains non-standard request headers.

 A non-simple CORS request must be "preflighted" by the browser.
 A preflight is an OPTIONS request sent by the browser before the underlying request is sent.
 If the server properly acknowledges the preflight, the browser will then send the underlying/original request.
 Non-simple cross-origin requests, such as PUT or POST/GET requests with an X-header (for example) could not be sent from a browser pre-CORS spec.
 So, for these types of requests, the concept of preflighting was written into the specification to ensure servers do not receive these types of non-simple cross-origin browser-based requests without explicitly opting in.
 In other words, if you don't want to allow these types of requests, you don't have to change your server at all.
 The preflight request that the browser sends first will fail, and the browser will never send the underlying request.